Cheesemcnugget/creator-docs/content/en-us/art/characters/facial-animation/create-face-accessories.md

 - Ensure that the final accessory model follows [Studio's Modeling Requirements](../../../art/characters/specifications.md), including properly named mesh and cage objects.
 - Do not export any unnecessary data, such as animation data, or light and camera objects.
 - If exporting PBR textures, follow [texture modeling requirements](../../../art/characters/specifications.md#surfaceappearance) when exporting texture images from your texture software.
+- Make sure your model is below 10,000 Triangles.

 To export: